a-sit-plus/signum/docs/docs/indispensable.md

 * `CryptoPublicKey` representing a public key.
 Currently, we support RSA and EC public keys on NIST curves.
 * `CryptoPrivateKey` representing a private key.
 Currently, we support RSA and EC private keys on NIST curves.
 RSA keys always include the public key, EC keys may or may not contain a public key and/or curve.
+    * Has an additional specialization `CryptoPrivateKey.WithPublicKey` that always includes a public key
     * Encodes to PKCS#8 by default
     * RSA keys also support `pkcs1Encode()`
     * EC keys also support  `sec1Encode()`